metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_mirror_maker_v1beta2.md

 - `abort_on_send_failure` (Boolean) Flag to set the MirrorMaker to exit on a failed send.
 Default value is 'true'.
 - `authentication` (Attributes) Authentication configuration for connecting to the cluster. (see [below for nested schema](#nestedatt--spec--producer--authentication))
-- `config` (Map of String) The MirrorMaker producer config.
+- `config` (Dynamic) The MirrorMaker producer config.
 Properties with the following prefixes cannot be set: ssl., bootstrap.servers, sasl., security., interceptor.classes (with the exception of: ssl.endpoint.identification.algorithm, ssl.cipher.suites, ssl.protocol, ssl.enabled.protocols).
 - `tls` (Attributes) TLS configuration for connecting MirrorMaker to the cluster. (see [below for nested schema](#nestedatt--spec--producer--tls))

 <a id="nestedatt--spec--producer--authentication"></a>